uploadcare/uploadcare-widget/DEVELOPMENT.md

 To run tests in a terminal you must first
 [install phantomjs](https://github.com/guard/guard-jasmine#phantomjs).

-Then you have two options:
+Then, there are two options:

   - run `bundle exec guard start`
   - run `bundle exec guard-jasmine`